Income tax Dates

 However, you can claim up to $10,000 of legal expenses in a tax year.

 Whether these are taxable depends on what the warranty or indemnity is in relation to.

-For example, if a warranty is in relation to a taxable asset, then the warranty payment is likely to be taxable (or able to be claimed as an expense by the buyer).
+For example, if a warranty given by the seller is in relation to a taxable asset, then the payment made by the buyer to the seller to obtain the warranty is likely to be taxable and able to be claimed as an expense by the buyer.

-You may want to speak to a professional tax advisor about your situation.
+You may want to speak to a tax professional about your situation.

 An example of a restrictive covenant is when the buyer pays the seller not to open a similar business in the same area.

-These payments are generally taxable to the payee, while the payer can claim this cost as an expense in their return.
+These payments are generally taxable to the seller, while the buyer can claim this cost as an expense in their income tax return.

-Currently, if a company has more than a 49% change in shareholder ownership (for example, due to the sale of shares to unrelated parties) it cannot keep and carry forward any tax losses the company made before it sold the business shares.
+Currently, a company needs to maintain minimum voting interests of 49% in order to carry forward tax losses.
+If due to the sale of shares this percentage is not met, the company cannot carry forward any tax losses made before it sold the business shares.